UniversalDependencies/docs/_id/index.md

   * [obl:agent]() for agents of passive verbs
   * [obl:tmod]() for head of time-related noun phrases that depend on a `VERB/ADJ`.
 For example, in _**Kali ini** saya setuju._ "**This time** I agree.", _kali ini_ "this time" describes the predicate _setuju_ "agree", and the head of this noun phrase, _kali_ "time", will be annotated as the dependent of _setuju_ "agree" with the deprel `obl:tmod`

-* The following main relation types are not used in Indonesian PUD:
+* Among 37 of UD v2 main dependency relations, the following relation types are not used in Indonesian PUD:
   * `clf`
   * `expl`
   * `reparandum`